 These are fully formed adults with jobs that have done this tour at least 3/4 times and will tell anyone that will listen that they should go too.

 They are Harry Potter superfans.

 With the tour, you can now go behind the scenes of the Harry Potter movies.
 See where all eight Harry Potter movies were made, board the Hogwarts Express, walk down Diagon Alley, drink butterbeer and step into Hogwarts.

 On tour, you’ll learn behind-the-scenes trickery: the special effects, animatronics and how they brought the characters to life.

 The tour is an all-day event and is not based in Central London, but you can get a tour bus that takes you to the studio.
 The studio is one of the top sites in London to visit.

 Buses depart from Victoria Coach Station to the studios where you can look around for yourself.
 The return trip is also included.
-Check ticket prices here.

-I hope this list of the 30 best things to do in London by a local will make your visit to this fantastic city even more fabulous than you imagine.
+This guide will make your visit to this fantastic city even more fabulous than you imagine.